Ag Challenge – for Real World Experience with Practical Hands-on Training

 Building, Construction and Allied Trades

 Building and construction has played a significant part in the Ag Challenge portfolio of programmes and includes foundation level training right through to the required theory components of building apprenticeships.
 Ag Challenge continues to work with industry to deliver work ready graduates.
+New to 2018 is the Painting and Decorating Level 3 programme.

 Short Courses for Industry